bioSyntax/bioSyntax-site/man.md

 # Collaborate

-[ Under Construction ]
+bioSyntax is a community-oriented project for scientific syntax highlighting.
+We encourage you to change and customize it to suit your needs.
+Once you create something helpful, chances are others will find it helpful too, so share :)

+## Developing bioSyntax for `.XYZ` file format

-bioSyntax is a community project for biological syntax highlighting.
-If you work with a particular file format you'd like syntax highlighting for, develop the syntax files and we'll add them.
-Don't worry we can help : )
+ If you work with a particular file format you'd like syntax highlighting for, develop the syntax files and we'll add them to the repository.
+It's surprisingly easy and we can help.

-## Report a bug

-## Developing bioSyntax for `.XXX` file format
+1. Fork the bioSyntax Repo
+2. Read some of the developed syntax files to learn how they function.
+3. Develop the syntax files for your format
+4. Once you're happy with it, put in a "pull request" and we'll review the code and add it to the next release.

+You should include 3-4 small example data files (<100 kb) for testing.
+Widely used cases such as centralized databases or common software output are preferred.

+If you get stuck on a problem, open an [issue](https://github.com/ababaian/bioSyntax/issues) and someone might be able to offer a solution.

+Ideally, once you grok your file format to make a robust regex engine you'll be able to quickly port it for different software (**vim**, **less**, **gedit** and **sublime**).

-## Creating a custom theme
+## Creating a custom theme / changing colors

+If you're particular about how you want everything to look.
+Feel free to tweak the theme files.
+If you develop a theme you think is exceptionally good then we'd be happy to see it.
+Follow the steps for developing a file format and put in a pull request to add it to bioSyntax.

+## Porting bioSyntax to `$software`

+The choice of text-editors we included is based on our own use.
+To port bioSyntax for another editor

 ## Other ways to help

-Right now check out the [bioSyntax Repo](https://github.com/ababaian/bioSyntax) and look under 'issues' for development instructions.

-If you're really keen, check out the [TODO](https://github.com/ababaian/bioSyntax/issues) for ways to help develop bioSyntax.

-[ under construction ]
-- How To Instructions for each program  (take from issues)
-- Other ways to contribute...
+If you like bioSyntax and would like to help, check the open [bioSyntax Issues](https://github.com/ababaian/bioSyntax/issues) and see if you can solve them.
+Problems tagged <span style="color: green">`help`</span> are often a good place to start with.

+# Support

+## Report a bug / Ask a question

+The fastest way to get an answer is to:

+1) Open a new issue on the [Repo](https://github.com/ababaian/bioSyntax/issues).
+Please include:

+- A detailed and descriptive title.
+- Enough information about what did for someone else to replicate the problem.
+- Information about the operating system / software you're using (`uname -a`)
+- If it's a syntax highlighting issue: a screenshot of the error and a small bit of the input file you used.

+2) If you really don't want to make a (fake) github account.
+Email [info@bioSyntax.org](mailto:info@bioSyntax.org) and we'll open the issue, but it will be slower.